Marriage and the family

 50%

-• For those who would want to learn various family-related topics in a systematically arranged way, I recommend one of the following textbooks:
+There is no required textbook for this course.
+With that said, for those who would want to learn various family-related topics in a systematically arranged way, I recommend one of the following textbooks:

-• Philip Cohen, The Family: Diversity, Inequality, and Social Change, 3rd edition (2020).
+Cohen, Philip.
+2020.
+The Family: Diversity, Inequality, and Social Change.
+(3rd Edition).
 W.W.
 Norton & Company.
+(ISBN: 9780393537321)